Controller Area Network (CAN) Bus

 What is the difference between CAN and CANopen?

-How many nodes can I connect to a single bus?
+How many nodes can I hook up to a single bus?

-What is a "Bus Off" state and how do I fix it?
+What’s a "Bus Off" state, and how do I fix it?

 What is CAN FD (Flexible Data-rate)?

-How does ROS / ROS 2 interface with CAN Bus?
+How does ROS or ROS 2 connect with CAN Bus?

 Is CAN Bus secure against hacking?